Istanbul-Uzunköprü Regional: Derailment

 On 8 July 2018, the train number 12703 bound Halkalı derailed shortly before Çorlu due to damaged railway structure as a result of heavy rainfall.
 Five of the six railway cars overturned after derailment.
 24 passengers were killed and 318 injured at the accident.
-The train service was suspended three days long during the recovery operations.
+The train service was suspended for three days during the recovery operations.
 The train service resumed on 11 July 2018.